Weak Markov Processes as Linear Systems

 If $V$ is a row unitary then we call the process {\it unital}. \end{Definition}

-For simplicity we refer to discrete weak Markov processes as processes.
-Note that if $V$ is originally defined on a larger Hilbert space which contains the Hilbert space $\fh$ as a co-invariant subspace with respect to $V$ then we can always restrict to a space $\qH$ satisfying the additional assumption which ensures that $\qH$ is the smallest invariant subspace containing $\fh$.
+For simplicity in this paper we refer to minimal discrete weak Markov processes as processes.
+Note that if $V$ is originally defined on a larger Hilbert space which contains the Hilbert space $\fh$ as a co-invariant subspace with respect to $V$ then we can always restrict to a space $\qH$ satisfying the additional minimality assumption which ensures that $\qH$ is the smallest invariant subspace containing $\fh$.
 Because $\fh$ is co-invariant it follows that $\qH$ is even reducing in the original larger Hilbert space.

 Remark: From the point of view of dilation theory $V$ is the minimal isometric dilation of its compression to $\fh$ and as such it is determined by it up to unitary equivalence, see \cite{Po89a}.